StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 ## Quickstart

-- Run this ese commands in powershell:
+- Run these commands in powershell:
   - From anywhere `ir` if you have the above powershell setup or
   - From the root of the project `dotnet run --project src/Inno.Web/Inno.Web.csproj` if you don't
 - Visit [https://localhost:5001](https://localhost:5001) for Orchard dev site